TheJacksonLaboratory/pyBedGraph/README.md

 ## Benchmark:
 Actual values are found from the `stats` function in pyBigWig with the `exact` argument being `True`.
 The error for exact stats will be ~1e-8 due to rounding error of conversion of bigWig and bedGraph files.

-Alternatively, one can make actual values be from pyBedGraph.
+Alternatively, one can make actual values be pyBedGraph's exact statistics.
 ```python
 from pyBedGraph import Benchmark, BedGraph